akka/akka/akka-docs/src/main/paradox/distributed-data.md

 ## Introduction

-See the @ref:[Introduction](typed/distributed-data.md#introduction) in the documentation of the new APIs.
+For the full documentation of this feature and for new projects see @ref:[Distributed Data - Introduction](typed/distributed-data.md#introduction).

 ## Using the Replicator